LejonKralemann/CISTRANSGUIDE/readme.txt

 Plasmid:					The name of the plasmid as written in the reference file.
 Example: "pCAS-PPO".
 DSB_CONTIG:					The name of the chromosome on which a DSB is induced (e.g. "Chr4").
 If no DSB induction use "NA".
 DSB_FW_END:					The final position before (on 5' end of) the induced DSB, including overhangs.
-Locus_name:					In the case of TRANSGUIDE: "LB" or "RB". (for T-DNA cutting constructs use also one of these, but optionally adjust the position).
-In the case of cisguide pick a name for the locus in which the induced DSB lies.
+Locus_name:					The name of the locus in which a DSB is made.
+Use NA when no DSB is made.
-FLANK_A_ORIENT: 			The orientation of the primer and thus of flank A, relative to the reference genome sequence.
-FW or RV.
+Focus_contig_name: 			The contig of the primers.
+Can be the plasmid name (TRANSGUIDE), or the name of a chromosome (CISGUIDE).
 DSB_OVERHANG:				If the induced DSB has an overhang, indicate its length here.
 Genotype: 					The name of the genotype of the organism that was sampled.
 Plasmid_alt: 				The name of the second plasmid, if a transformation with multiple plasmids has been performed.
 Enter "NA" if you only used 1 plasmid.